WICG/navigation-api/README.md

 Instead of using `history.back()` and `history.forward()`, use `await appHistory.back()` and `await appHistory.forward()`.
 Note that unlike the `history` APIs, the `appHistory` APIs will ignore other frames, and will only control the navigation of your frame.
 This means it might move through multiple entries in the joint session history, skipping over any entries that were generated purely by other-frame navigations.

-Additionally, for same-document navigations, you can test whether the navigation had an effect using a pattern like the following:
+For same-document navigations, you can test whether the navigation had an effect using a pattern like the following:

 ```js
 const startingEntry = appHistory.currentEntry;